swatidantu/robocomp-blog-web/gsoc/2021/posts/trung_ngo_tan/post03.md

 Some problems I find out in Robocomp library:
 + when import default components and generate code py robocompdsl for cdsl for python.
-Some library can not be imported, for example: rc... lib => add this line sys.path.append('/opt/robocomp/python/') into /usr/local/bin/robocompdsl.py , line 16
+Some library can not be imported, for example: rcportchecker lib => add this line sys.path.append('/opt/robocomp/python/') into /usr/local/bin/robocompdsl.py , line 16

 + The install process may face bugs, if not install robocomp lib in home/user_name/ folder.
 Because, the base code of